A motorized scooter might qualify for Medicare Part B coverage if all of the following apply:1

 - It is a reasonable and necessary mobility solution.

-Electric Scooters with Medicare: What to Consider
+Motorized Scooters: What to Consider

 - Steering and Handling Ability

-Electric scooters are steered by handlebars and operated through controls located on the vehicle's tiller.
-This type of set up works well for an individual with enough upper body strength, arm reach and range of motion to manage the scooter safely.
+Electric mobility scooters are steered by handlebars and operated through controls located on the vehicle's tiller.
+This type of set up works well for an individual with enough upper body strength, arm reach and range of motion to manage the power scooter safely.
 For others, a power chair might be a better solution.

 - Maneuverability and Turning Radius